rogervaas/keycloak-authz/README.md

 # Keycloak Authorization Server

-This a temporary repository holding an Authorization Server based on [Keycloak](https://github.com/keycloak/keycloak).
+This a temporary repository for an Authorization Server based on [Keycloak](https://github.com/keycloak/keycloak).

 ## Overview

-This projects leverage Keycloak Authorization capabilities in order to support fine-grained permissions and policies with a mix and match of different access control mechanisms such as:
+This project leverages Keycloak Authorization capabilities in order to support fine-grained permissions and policies with a mix and match of different access control mechanisms such as:

 * Role-based